Curio radicans (L.) P.V.Heath

 This species is native to South Africa.

-The specific epithet "radicans" derives from the Latin word "radix," meaning "root" and refers to the stems which root along their length.
+The specific epithet "radicans (RAD-ee-kans)" means "rooting" or "taking root" and refers to the stems which root along their length.
 It is the present participle of the Latin verb "radico."

 How to Grow and Care for Curio radicans

 Light: Keep your C. radicans in partial shade if outdoors and bright sunlight if indoors.
 Avoid intense afternoon sun in summer.
 It will grow in full shade but will become lank and leggy.

 Soil: This plant prefers well-draining soil.
 It is essential to use a container with at least one drainage hole at the bottom for growing indoors.

 Hardiness: C. radicans can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b, but will not survive consistent temperatures below freezing.